 Drupal Upgrade Challenges

-From a site builders point of view, Drupal is always Drupal.
-By that I mean if you are familiar with one major version you should be able to learn the next major version fairly easily.
-The content creation procedure in Drupal 8 is similar to Drupal 7, the block system works the same way in Drupal 7 as it did in Drupal 6, Views works in a similar way, etc. There are subtle differences in the UI from one version to the next, but overall, if you know how to build a site with one version, you will be able to build a site with the subsequent version with no difficulty.
+From a web designer, or content manager's point of view, Drupal is always Drupal.
+By that I mean if you are familiar with one major version you should be able to learn the next major version quite easily.
+The content creation procedure in Drupal 8 is similar to Drupal 7, the block system works the same way in Drupal 7 as it did in Drupal 6, Views works in a similar way, etc. There are subtle differences in the UI from one version to the next, but overall, if you know how to build and maintain a web site with one version, you will be able to build and maintain a web site with the subsequent major version with no difficulty.

 From a developers point of view things are not as straight forward.
 A new major version of Drupal comes out every 4 or 5 years, and with each new major version Drupal reinvents the wheel.
 Drupal 8, like each version of Drupal before it is a different beast than the system it is replacing.
 The theming system is different, the application programming interfaces (APIs) are different, and the code base is different meaning every contributed modules that worked with one version of Drupal will not work with the next version until it is updated.